-The Section 199A deduction does not apply to specified service trades or businesses (SSTB), which exclude engineers and architects, when taxable income is above $415,000 for joint filers and $207,500 for other filers and is partially allowed when taxable income is between $315,000-415,000 for joint filers and between $157,500-207,500 for other filers.
+The Sec.
+199A deduction does not apply to specified service trades or businesses (SSTB), which taxable income is above $415,000 for joint filers and $207,500 for other filers, and is partially allowed when taxable income is between $315,000-415,000 for joint filers and between $157,500-207,500 for other filers (tax year 2018 amounts).
 Individuals with taxable income below these threshold levels are not subject to the limitations.

-The proposed regulations elaborate on and provide examples on which professions are included and excluded in the definition of a specified service trade or business.
-The following chart includes excerpts from the regulations and will help tax professionals advise their clients on this aspect of the Sec.
+The regulations elaborate on and provide examples on which professions are included and excluded in the definition of a specified service trade or business.
+The chart below includes excerpts from IRS Publication 535, Business Expenses, and will help tax professionals advise their clients on this aspect of the Sec.
 199A deduction.